HL7/CardX-HTN-MNG/input/pagecontent/index.md

             </tr>
             <tr>
                 <td><img src="personal-health-device-icon.png" width="75" height="75">Personal Health Device</td>
-                <td> Any device that allows patients or caregivers to capture their personal health data such as their blood pressure and then integrate the device provided data with an associated app.
-These systems will primarily act as FHIR clients.</td>
+                <td> Any device that allows patients or caregivers to capture their personal health data such as their blood pressure and then integrate the device provided data with an associated app.</td>
             </tr>
             <tr>
                 <td><img src="personal-health-gateway-icon.png" width="75" height="75">Personal Health Intermediary</td>